-The College began working in partnership with Furness College in 2020/21 to deliver Animal Studies provision and, in September 2021, the College began a partnership with Ullswater Community College for the delivery of the land-based curriculum for Further Education and Skills across Cumbria.
+The College began working in partnership with Furness College in 2020/21 to deliver Animal Studies provision and, in September 2021, the College began a partnership with Ullswater Community College in Penrith, Cumbria for the delivery of the land-based curriculum for Further Education and Skills across Cumbria.
 Myerscough College has stepped into delivery in Cumbria in response to the county's request for support following the closure of the only specialist land-based provision in the county at Newton Rigg College.
+The College is delivering Apprenticeships in Agriculture and other subjects throughout the county.

-The student numbers during 2021-22 were:
+The student numbers during 2022-23 were:

-16-19 1,910 40%
+16-19 1,888 41%

-Apprenticeships 1,135 23%
+Apprenticeships 1,230 26%

-Adults 829 17%
+Adults 824 18%

-HE Full Time 482 10%
+HE Full Time 383 8%

-HE Part Time 377 8%
+HE Part Time 336 7%

-HE Postgraduate (Taught) 100 2%

-Total 4,833 100%
+Total 4,661 100%